Swathi971/Lab-Notes/DevOps/Git_and_GitHub/GitHub_Token.md

 ```
 ---
 ##### Scenario
-→ You cloned someone else’s repo (e.g., an open-source project).
+→ You cloned someone else’s repo (e.g., an open-source project)

-→ You want to name their original repo as upstream.
+→ You want to name their original repo as upstream

-→ You'll later add your own fork of the repo as origin.
+→ You'll later add your own fork of the repo as origin

 * Use:
 ```
 git remote rename origin upstream